 If you’ve had a kidney stone in the past, you know the pain is often excruciating and medical attention is critical to your comfort while passing the stone.
-Perinchery Narayan, MD, Matthew Loughlin, MD, and the team of expert urologists at North Florida Urology Associates provide diagnosis and treatment for stone disease at their offices in Gainesville, Ocala, The Villages, St. Augustine, and Palatka, Florida.
+Perinchery Narayan, MD, Matthew Loughlin, MD, and the team of expert urologists at North Florida Urology Associates provide diagnosis and treatment for stone disease at their offices in Gainesville, Ocala, The Villages, and Palatka, Florida.
 If you think you have a kidney or a urethral stone, you don’t need to suffer through it.
 Call North Florida Urology Associates or schedule an appointment online today.

 Stone disease affects over 5% of American adults.
 It’s a condition where mineral deposits build up in your kidneys and form crystalized stones.
 In many cases, the stones are microscopic and pass out of your body without you ever knowing.
 However, if the stone is larger, it can cause significant pain as it moves through your urinary tract or lead to other complications if it obstructs the connection between your kidney and ureter or another point in your urinary tract.

 The most prevalent symptom of stone disease is a pain in your back and abdomen.
 You may have continuous pain, or it may come and go in waves.
 Other symptoms of a kidney stone include:

 It’s possible that your pain will move and your symptoms will change as the stone moves through your urinary tract.

 Stone disease generally begins in your kidneys, which are two bean-shaped organs that filter waste products and excess water out of your blood.
 When you have high levels of calcium, oxalate, and uric acid in your blood and not enough water, your kidneys may not be able to process these substances efficiently and crystals form.

 Your risk is also higher if you have health conditions like inflammatory bowel disease, renal tubular acidosis, or hyperparathyroidism.